gvwilson/sensibleadventures/bookster/bookster.md

 ordered.

 They were in an old warehouse.
-Pigeons, irvings, and other birds had left years of droppings on the floor.
+Pigeons, irvings, and other birds had left years' worth of white cake on the floor.
 Everything looked and smelled as if it had been there for years.

 "Rooftops are fine in stories," the thief said to Erileine as if repeating a lecture.
 "But it's hard to move quietly on tiles, and if